-The most common issue when traveling is money exchange.
+The most common issue when travelling is money exchange.
 Sure you can also directly withdraw from the ATM, but in case you have brought cash, Euro, pounds sterling or US dollars, you might want to exchange them into the local currency.
-Usually, if you do it at the arrival at the airport you are very likely to find English-speaking people at the counter, but if you need to exchange some money once in the city, the chances become quite little.
+Usually, if you do it at the arrival at the airport you are very likely to find English-speaking people at the counter, but if you need to exchange some money once in the city, the chances become quite a little.

 Here are some of the words and expressions in Mandarin Chinese you might need at the bank:

 Check (or cheque in the UK): zhi piào (支票)

 Exchange rate: huì lù (汇率)

 To agree: tóng yì (同意)